ninjix/scratchx-extensions/README.md

 ## Summary

-This is a simple site for hosting ScratchX extentions.
+This is a simple site for hosting ScratchX extensions.